-Opinion
+Disclaimer of opinion

-We have audited the financial statements of Worthing Borough Council ('the Council') for the year ended 31 March 2022 under the Local Audit and Accountability Act 2014 (as amended).
-The financial statements comprise the Movement in Reserves Statement; Comprehensive Income and Expenditure Statement; Balance Sheet; Cash Flow Statement; and the related notes 1 to 41; the Collection Fund Income and Expenditure Account and the related notes 1 to 5.
+We were engaged to audit the financial statements of Worthing Borough Council ('the Council') for the year ended 31 March 2023.
+The financial statements comprise the:

+- Movement in Reserves Statement, - Comprehensive Income and Expenditure Statement, - Balance Sheet, - • Cash Flow Statement, - the related notes 1 to 42 including a summary of significant accounting policies, - Collection Fund and the related notes 1 to 5

-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2021/22 as amended by the Update to the Code and Specifications for Future Codes for Infrastructure Assets (November 2022).
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2022/23 as amended by the Update to the Code and Specifications for Future Codes for Infrastructure Assets (November 2022).